-Pourquoi Princesse was born out of two mothers’ love and desire to raise independent, confident girls who know they can accomplish anything.
-Because we’re also entrepreneurs, our frustration with the limited offerings in kids’ clothing, toys and other products pushed us into action.
-Our daughters wanted a mix of products from the girls’ and boys’ aisles, and we wanted them to be inspired by products that focused on more than just princesses, beauty, and caretaking.
-To boost girls’ self-confidence and tear down any limits they may feel, we set out to build universe of positivity and possibility.
-We decided to intervene with this message as early as possible, challenging what it meant to be a princess with daring female role models.
+Pourquoi Princesse was born out of two parents’ love and desire to raise independent, confident children who know they can accomplish anything.
+Because we’re also entrepreneurs, our frustration with the limited, gendered offerings in kids’ clothing pushed us into action.
+Our two children have always wanted a mix of products from the girls’ and boys’ aisles, and we wanted them to be free to decide for themselves what they like and do not like.

 The path to creating Pourquoi Princesse started in 2014 as my husband and I welcomed our first child into the world.
 Our daughter’s birth turned our world upside down.
 She created a burning, unconditional love which drove us to confront some brutal realities about the world she was entering.
 These realities particularly bothered my husband.
 He wanted his daughter to live a happy, normal life, free of prejudice.
 He wanted her to be strong and know she could do anything.
 So he set out for the truth, researching what life would hold in store for our daughter, including gender stereotypes and their effects on children.
 Shocked by what he discovered, he began to notice these stereotypes in everyday life.
 We both became passionate about the subject and constantly asked: “How can we make the world a better place for our children—a world where they can reach their full potential?”
 As entrepreneurs, we wanted to tackle the issue through business, but we didn’t know what business to start.